zd3nik/aperft/README.md

 I am planning on writing several perft analyzers using various board representations and move generators.
 This is the first in that series.

-Similar to this, one of my earliest chess engines used a table of pre-compiled moves per piece type.
-That move generator maintained a list of legal moves that was updated whenever a move was made.
-The idea was that only removing invalidated moves and adding newly legal moves would require less work than regenerating the complete move list every time.
-That theory turned out to be resoundingly false - with my implementation anyway.
-I would like to try that approach again some day, using a vastly different implementation.

-Anyway, I was curious just how fast a perft analyzer that uses a pre-compiled move table could be.
 Before adding legality checking this approach would run at about 100-150 MLeafs per second on my i5 laptop.
 Adding legality checking (and a check evasion generator) dropped that rate down to between 15 and 80 MLeafs per second.
 So the pre-compiled list of pseudo legal moves is a decent way of generating moves, but a smarter approach is needed for legality checking.

 Example test run on Intel® Core™ i5-5200U CPU @ 2.20GHz